George SharpleyOnline courses in Classical Latin

 BEGINNERS

-The next BEGINNERS’ course will run on Thursdays, 6.30-7.45pm, for 10 weeks, starting on Thursday 16th January, 2025.
+This course will run on Thursdays, 6.30-7.45pm, for 10 weeks, starting on Thursday 16th January, 2025.

 The course we follow is my Complete Latin Course (see below).
 We’ll be reading snippets from ancient writers, whose voices weave a narrative of the history of Rome, starting with the early myths and legends, leading up to Rome’s emergence as a superpower in the Mediterranean.
 There will be lines of poetry too, which we will read aloud, so you understand and enjoy it!
 The language content assumes participants are beginners.

-Course details and fees
+Course details and fees for online courses

 The course fee for 2024/5 is £98 for the 10 weeks.